 The Katapult has a learning curve, though a short one.
 If you would prefer not to read Klein's tiny instructions on the clamshell package, follow this:

 - Wire Gauge.
 Determine your wire gauge.
-Romex brand and all plastic-coated NM wiring has the wire gauge printed on it, such as, "12/3."
+Romex brand and all plastic-coated NM wiring have the wire gauge printed on it, such as, "12/3."
 This means your wire gauge is #12.

 - Position.
 Hold the wire with the cut end facing you.